chapmanu/chap-press/README.md

 3. **Execute in terminal**: `codecept run`

 This command will run all tests (acceptance,functional,unit,wpunit)

-To run a specific suite: `codecept run acceptance`

-To run a specific file: `codecept run acceptance testfile.php`

-**See Table** below for more specific commands
+[See Table](#codeception-commands) below for more specific commands

 ### WPUnit